Vonage/vonage-node-sdk/README.md

 There are some basic examples which will test the functionality.
 They uses environment variables for settings for the tests.
 The environment variables are:

-* KEY = The API key provided by Nexmo for your account
+* API_KEY = The API key provided by Nexmo for your account
-* SECRET = The secret provided by NExmo for your account
+* API_SECRET = The secret provided by NExmo for your account
 * FROM_NUMBER = The phone number to send messages and make calls from.
 * TO_NUMBER = The phone number to send messages and make calls to.
 * MAX_DIGITS = The maximum number of digits for the pin code.